-Welcome to my new blog Walking the Old Ways – a celebration of rambling in the British countryside.
+Welcome to my blog Walking the Old Ways – a celebration of rambling in the British countryside.

 The Old Ways – the ancient tracks and footpaths that criss-cross our landscape, worn there by the passage of walkers and riders over centuries.
 The old paths used by people to get to their parish church and farm fields.
 The droving routes taken by animal herdsmen over centuries.
 The coffin paths along which the dead were taken on their last journeys.
 The prehistoric routes and Roman roads.
 The trails that we wander on to this day.